 with you and may affect your return on the Notes and their market value.
 We, the Guarantor or one or more of our other affiliates,

-including BofAS, may buy or sell the securities held by or included in the Underlying, or futures or options contracts or exchange traded
+including BofAS, may buy or sell the securities held by or included in the Underlying, or futures or options contracts on the Underlying

-instruments on the Underlying or those securities, or other instruments whose value is derived from the Underlying or those securities.
+or those securities, or other listed or over-the-counter derivative instruments linked to the Underlying or those securities.
+While we,

-While we, the Guarantor or one or more of our other affiliates, including BofAS, may from time to time own securities represented by the
+the Guarantor or one or more of our other affiliates, including BofAS, may from time to time own securities represented by the Underlying,

-Underlying, except to the extent that BAC’s common stock may be included in the Underlying, we, the Guarantor and our other affiliates,
+except to the extent that BAC’s common stock may be included in the Underlying, we, the Guarantor and our other affiliates, including

-including BofAS, do not control any company included in the Underlying, and have not verified any disclosure made by any other company.
+BofAS, do not control any company included in the Underlying, and have not verified any disclosure made by any other company.
+We, the

-We, the Guarantor or one or more of our other affiliates, including BofAS, may execute such purchases or sales for our own or their own
+Guarantor or one or more of our other affiliates, including BofAS, may execute such purchases or sales for our own or their own accounts,

-accounts, for business reasons, or in connection with hedging our obligations under the Notes.
-These transactions may present a conflict
+for business reasons, or in connection with hedging our obligations under the Notes.
+These transactions may present a conflict of interest

-under our or their management.
-These transactions may adversely affect the level of the Underlying in a manner that could be adverse to
+or their management.
+These transactions may adversely affect the levels of the Underlying in a manner that could be adverse to your investment

-your investment in the Notes.
-On or before the Strike Date, any purchases or sales by us, the Guarantor or our other affiliates, including
+in the Notes.
+On or before the pricing date, any purchases or sales by us, the Guarantor or our other affiliates, including BofAS or others

 |●||There may be potential conflicts of interest involving the calculation agent, which is an affiliate of ours.
 We have the right to appoint and remove the calculation agent.
 One of our affiliates will be the calculation agent for the Notes and, as such, will make a variety of determinations relating to the Notes, including the amounts that will be paid on the Notes.
 Under some circumstances, these duties could result in a conflict of interest between its status as our affiliate and its responsibilities as calculation agent.|

 All disclosures contained in this pricing supplement regarding the Underlying, including, without limitation, its make-up, method of calculation, and changes in its components, have been derived from publicly available sources.
-The information reflects the policies of, and is subject to change by, the sponsor of the SPX (the “Underlying Sponsor”).
+The information reflects the policies of, and is subject to change by, S&P Dow Jones Indices LLC (“SPDJI”), the sponsor of the SPX.
+We refer to SPDJI as the “Underlying Sponsor.”
 The Underlying Sponsor, which licenses the copyright and all other rights to the Underlying, has no obligation to continue to publish, and may discontinue publication of, the Underlying.
 The consequences of the Underlying Sponsor discontinuing publication of the Underlying are discussed in “Description of the Notes — Discontinuance of an Index” in the accompanying product supplement.
 None of us, the Guarantor, the calculation agent, or BofAS accepts any responsibility for the calculation, maintenance or publication of the Underlying or any successor index.
 None of us, the Guarantor, BofAS or any of our other affiliates makes any representation to you as to the future performance of the Underlying.
 You should make your own investigation into the Underlying.